AlissaDicaire/ecommerce-website/accessibility-testing-report.md

 ### {Jake Asiddao}

-- {Needed to redo it a couple of times}
+- {Needed to redo it a couple of times because he wasn't sure if the about page was the right one}

 ### {Gregory Leblanc}

 - {He was able to do everything}
-- {he only had trouble with the "back" buttons}
+- {he only had trouble with the "search field" but not the actual button}

 ---